sramekpete/entity-framework-shared-transaction/README.md

-# Implementation of shared transaction between two DbContexts
+# Sample implementation of sharing transacion between parent and child DbContext